ldynia/workshop-containerized/readme.md

 ## Program - Part I

-Let me introduce you to our program -program that saves lives.
-Our program is very simple and works like this.
-Program takes as an input a `*.fsa` file, and returns count of nucleotides and codons. **Note:** Program returns output after 5s -this is an intended behavior.
+Let me introduce you to our program -we will call it `fsa-analyzer`.
+The program is very simple and works like this.
+The program takes as an input a `*.fsa` file, and returns count of nucleotides. **Note:** The program returns output after 5 seconds -this is an intended behavior.

 To see how our program works please execute bellow instructions.